Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Get the most relevant memories for a topic, fitted to a token budget.'
-This specifies the verb ('Get'), resource ('memories'), and scope ('most relevant...fitted to a token budget'), making it easy to understand.
-However, it doesn't explicitly differentiate from siblings like 'search_memory' or 'list_memories', which prevents a perfect score.
+It specifies the verb ('Get') and resource ('memories'), with additional context about token budgeting.
+However, it doesn't explicitly differentiate from siblings like 'search_memory' or 'list_memories', which limits the score to 4.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.